peteroupc/peteroupc.github.io/bernsupp.md

 Then an algorithm to toss heads with probability equal to $f$ would be:

-1. Generate _X_ at random with the probabilities given above.
+1. Generate _X_ at random with the probabilities given earlier.
 2. If _X_ is 0, return 0.
 Otherwise, if _X_ is 1, find the **starting polynomial** and its Bernstein coefficients.
 Otherwise (if _X_ is 2 or greater), find the **difference polynomial** of order _m_ and its Bernstein coefficients, where _m_ = (_X_&minus;2) + **StartOrder**.
 3. Flip the input coin (with probability of heads $\lambda$), $n - 1$ times, where $n$ is the number of Bernstein coefficients in the polynomial found in step 2 (its degree plus one), and let $j$ be the number of heads.
 4. Return 1 with probability equal to the polynomial's $j$th Bernstein coefficient ($j$ starts at 0), or 0 otherwise (see also Goyal and Sigman 2012 for an algorithm to simulate polynomials).